On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Learning Koopman Operators for Dexterous Manipulation

-To track the desired trajectories generated from the learned reference dynamics, we design an inverse dynamics controller $C$ \cite{hanna2017grounded} \cite{bahl2020neural}, which takes as input the current robot state $\mathrm{x}_r(t)$ and the desired next state from the reference trajectory $\hat{\mathrm{x}}_r(t+1))$, and generates the torque $\mathrm{\tau}(t)$ required for actuation.
-The robot state can be read from simulators or robot sensors.
+To track the desired trajectories generated from the learned reference dynamics, we design an inverse dynamics controller $C$ \cite{hanna2017grounded} \cite{bahl2020neural}.
+Indeed, a PD controller could be used instead of learning a tracking controller.
+However, one would have to painstakingly tune the control gains and frequency, and do so for each task independently.